Sebastjan Cimirotič

-Sebastjan Cimirotič (born 14 September 1974) is a retired Slovenian football player.
+Sebastjan Cimirotič (born 14 September 1974) is a retired Slovenian football player who played as a forward.

-He played for the Slovenia national football team and was a participant at the 2002 FIFA World Cup, scoring the nation's first ever World Cup goal.
+He earned a total of 33 caps for the Slovenia national football team and was a participant at the 2002 FIFA World Cup, scoring the nation's first ever World Cup goal.

 International career

 Cimirotič debuted for Slovenia on 25 March 1998 against Poland.
 He represented Slovenia at the 2002 FIFA World Cup, scoring in their 3–1 defeat to Spain in Gwangju.